gregwhitaker/catnap/README.md

 **Response Rendering Steps:**

-1. The web framework (Spring, Resteasy, or Jersery) receives a response to render.
+1. The web framework (Spring, Resteasy, or Jersey) receives a response to render.

 2. The web framework calls a Catnap view renderer that supports the requester's desired content type.
 The manner in which this call is made depends on the web framework.